cedricloneux/cedricloneux/README.md

 <br>
 I'm a Belgian self taught and passionate about technology since my childhood.<br>
 Aspiring mobile developer, I like to make intuitive apps.
-I advocate clean and easy to maintain code.<br>
+I advocate clean and easy to maintain/evolve code.<br>
-I love to create, and enjoy experimenting with emerging technologies such as blockchain, AI etc ...<br>
+I love to create, and enjoy experimenting with emerging technologies such as blockchain.<br>
 My core language is Swift and I use it to make apps for  Apple devices and CLI for Linux/macOS.<br>
 I'm currently learning: C++, Solidity and I plan to learn next: Kotlin, Swift (server-side).<br>
 I use as much as possible free and open source software and plan to contribute soon.<br>
-In my spare time I like coding, reading about tech (mainly dev, infosec & crypto), watching videos, playing videos games 🕹 and sometimes chess ♟.<br>
+In my spare time I like coding, reading about tech (mainly dev, infosec, crypto & finance), watching videos, playing videos games 🕹 and sometimes chess ♟.<br>

 #### Education:

 ##### High school (IT Technician):
 In high school I entered computer science where I learned the basics of programming, hardware and to be standalone.
-I did my first internship where I mostly did maintenance.
+I did my first internship where I mostly did maintenance (hardware & software).

 ##### Bachelor (IT Management):
-After that I started a bachelor degree where I have consolidated my knowledge and worked with stuff such as:
+After that I started a bachelor degree where I have consolidated my knowledge (e.g. networking) and worked with stuff such as:
-Java, C, C++, UML, team work (scrum method), a bit of AI (numpy, scikitlearn, pandas, matplotlib)
+Java, C, C++, a bit of AI (numpy, scikitlearn, pandas, matplotlib), multi-tier apps (Java EE), webdev (JS, PHP, Angular), UML.<br>
+Throughout the group work we worked with agile methodology (scrum framework).
 </details>